jcp19/SPIDER/README.md

 This is by no means a complex program (heck, it only runs two simple threads on a single node!) but it suffers from two data races - that's enough to demonstrate SPIDER's functionality.
-The two races in question occur between the between the instructions on lines 7 and 12 because the increments to the static variable `counter` are not synchronized and between the instructions on lines 8 and 12 because the increment operation on line 12 is not
+The two races in question occur between the instructions on lines 7 and 12 because the increments to the static variable `counter` are not synchronized and between the instructions on lines 8 and 12 because the increment operation on line 12 is not